-What to Wear to a Wedding In The Summer: Five Dress Codes Decoded
+Exactly What to Wear to Each Type of Summer Wedding

 Black-Tie Optional

-We love the idea of swapping out your traditional black gown with something more playful for a black-tie optional affair, like this jumpsuit.
+We love the idea of swapping out your traditional black gown with something more playful for a black-tie optional affair, like the C/MEO Collective Charged Up Jumpsuit shown.
 Pair it with an ultra-feminine bag, geometric earrings, and some shoes you'll be able to walk in.

-C/MEO Collective Charged Up Jumpsuit, $179; at Birdcage Boutique; Laura Lombardi Gate Earrings, $160; at Laura Lombardi; Charles & Keith Lace-Up Strappy Sandals, $49.99; at Charles & Keith; J.W.
-Anderson Medium Pierce Bag, $1,690; at Need Supply; Smith & Cult Nail Laquer in Feed the Rich, $18; at Net-A-Porter

 Photo: